cms-opendata-workshop/tutorial-lesson-cloud-processing-gcp/episodes/03-disk-image.md

 ### Bucket for logs

 To build an image disk, we will use a script that produces some logs.
-We create a bucket for these logs with
+Create a bucket for these logs with

 ```
 gcloud storage buckets create gs://<BUCKET_FOR_LOGS>/ --location europe-west4